Contracts and consumer protection

 Complaints to NTCA can be made in person or in writing.
 In normal circumstances no action can be taken on complaints received by telephone, except where a consumer is disadvantaged by remoteness or some other factor.
 In any case, NTCA prefers to receive written instructions to ensure that action is taken in good faith.
 NTCA will give advice over the telephone regarding consumer rights under legislation it administers and provide referral information.

-NTCA receives over 6500 inquiries and 550 formal complaints from consumers each year.
+NTCA receives thousands of inquiries and hundreds of formal complaints from consumers each year.

 NTCA will only investigate a complaint after a consumer has approached the retailer, credit provider or, where appropriate, manufacturer without receiving satisfaction.
 All documents relevant to the transaction are given to the interviewing officer.